mantidproject/mantid/docs/source/concepts/HowToDefineGeometricShape.rst

 required by many features of Mantid, from correctly rendering the instrument to performing calculations in various algorithms.

-For axis-aligned shapes, the automatically calculated bounding boxes can generally be relied upon and are usually ideal.
-However, if a shape is not aligned to the X, Y or Z-axis, or if a shape contains surfaces that are not axis-aligned, then the automatic calculations will often fail or produce bounding boxes that are far too large and not at all representative of the shape they are meant to contain.
+The automatically calculated bounding boxes can generally be relied upon and are usually ideal.
+However, if the automatic calculation fails to produce a reasonable bounding box, or if performance becomes an issue with particularly complex shapes, you have the option of adding a manually pre-calculated bounding box.

-A typical symptom of this is your instrument appearing very small when viewed (forcing you to have to zoom in for a long time to see it).
+A typical symptom of the automatic calculation creating an incorrect bounding box is your instrument appearing very small when viewed (forcing you to zoom in for a long time to see it).
 In such cases, the axis visualizations also tend to not display properly.

-This can be fixed by explicitly adding a custom bounding-box to shapes that are not axis-aligned or contain surfaces that are not axis-aligned.
-This can be done using the following notation:
+A custom bounding-box can be added to shapes using the following notation:

 .. code-block:: xml